 Decorum is an essential part of the business world, from the boardroom to the dining room.
 That’s because the way people carry themselves can say a lot about how they may do business.
-Adhering to the right business dinner etiquette can help ensure you make a good impression every time you are at the dinner table.
-Impress prospective customers, maintain relationships with existing ones, and project a winning image with these tips on business dining etiquette.
+Adhering to the right etiquette during business dinners can help ensure you make a good impression every time you are a guest at the dinner table.
+Impress prospective customers, maintain relationships with existing ones, and project a winning image with these tips on etiquette for business dinners.

 Get to Know Your Peers: Always do a little homework on who you’ll be dining with beforehand to get to know your business associates.
 Make notes about individuals’ backgrounds and their companies to help guide your conversation.